MRCIEU/BIOMAP_ad_ewas/README.md

 The EWAS will be run twice - once not adjusting for cell counts (4a), and once adjusting for cell counts (4b).

 # 3a.
 Variance EWAS not adjusting for cell counts
-Please run script var-ewas-AD-no-cc.R in this repository (xxx).
+Please run script var-ewas-AD-no-cc.R in this repository (https://github.com/MRCIEU/BIOMAP_ad_ewas/blob/main/scripts/var-ewas-AD-no-cc.R).

 This script will produce the following 4 output files that you need to send to us:
 - [cohort_name]_var-ewas-pheno_summary_numeric_vars_meanSD_no-cc.csv